Bicycle Adventure’s five 2023 options will cover 7,000 miles, touch 27 states

 Here are the five ride options for 2023 in chronological order from their start dates:

 The annual Tour de Florida (January 5-22) is a popular winter ride as many flock to the Sunshine State to escape the cold.
-The ride currently is full and has no openings for riders, but you can join a waiting list in case any riders have to drop out.
 The route is a little different this year as it begins in Tallahassee and goes 700 miles down the Gulf Coast to Key West over course of two weeks.
 There will be two build days — on in Tallahassee and one near Tampa.

 The Adventure has had East Coast (May 26-June 25) routes before, but this is the first that goes from south to north as it begins in Tybee Island, Georgia (near Savannah) and covers 1,500 miles on the way to Portland, Maine.
 The ride touches 13 states, visits the Delmarva Peninsula for the first time and features five build days with Fuller Center covenant partners.